 Required fields are indicated by bold red font in the Field Name and Data Type columns.
-If the Field Name and Data Type are bold and red and italicized, then whether the field is required varies according to other entries in the record – refer to the Field Description column for business rules on when the field is required.
+If the Field Name and Data Type are bold and red and italicized, then whether the field is required varies according to entries in other fields of the record – refer to the red italicized text in the Field Description column for business rules on when the field is required.

-The data types listed in the tables' Data Type column are Microsoft Access 2010 data types.
-Appendix G contains details regarding these data types.
+Data are normally submitted to the StreamNet database via a program that interacts with the StreamNet API.
+New partners may initially send files in Microsoft Access, SQL Server, or Excel format.

-For help understanding the data tables or this document, contact Mike Banach with Pacific States Marine Fisheries Commission (503-595-3152; Mike_Banach@psmfc.org).
+For help understanding the data tables or this document, or if you would like to use a non-API data submission process, contact Mike Banach with Pacific States Marine Fisheries Commission (503-595-3152; Mike_Banach@psmfc.org).

 II.
 Data Tables

 Section A: Indicators for Populations of Natural Origin Fishes